 We showcase the listing page of Bell State Bank & Trust, a highly regarded Bank/financial services business located at 3100 13th Avenue South, Fargo, ZIP Code 58103, North Dakota.
-This business is a valued contributor of the local community, serving customers in the Fargo area and beyond.
+This business is a integral part of the local community, catering to customers in the Fargo area and beyond.

-As a leading Bank/financial services provider, Bell State Bank & Trust offers excellent services and products that meet the finest standards of quality and customer satisfaction.
-They are easily accessible for residents and visitors in the Fargo area, ensuring easy access to their services.
+As a top Bank/financial services provider, Bell State Bank & Trust offers outstanding services and products that meet the highest standards of quality and customer satisfaction.
+They are easily accessible for residents and visitors in the Fargo area, ensuring proximity to their services.

 This business is listed under the Bank/financial services category in the United States Local Business Directory on BestYell.com.
-You can count on our directory for reliable and verified business listings across the USA.
+You can rely on our directory for dependable and verified business listings across the USA.

 Follow Bell State Bank & Trust through their Facebook Page.
-Follow them for updates, promotions, and more information about their services.
+Connect with them for updates, promotions, and more information about their services.

 Bell State Bank & Trust, with assets over $2.6 billion, is the largest privately owned bank in North Dakota, South Dakota and Minnesota.
 Member FDIC - Equal Housing Lender